 - Places restrictions on agrochemicals that have shown to injure farm workers

-- Enables local communities to petition the EPA to investigate the harm from a pesticide and enact protective legislation and other policies without being vetoed or preempted by state law
+- Enables local communities to petition the EPA to investigate the harm from a pesticide.
+And to enact protective legislation and other policies without being vetoed or preempted by state law.

 In other words…

-regarding point number seven, incidents such as the shocking reversal of the Maui vote to ban glyphosate herbicides from the island would be prevented.
-If this bill were to pass it would prevent additional corruptions of justice such as the one that happened in Maui when the residents overwhelmingly voted by clear democratic process, to ban glyphosate from their island, and yet the courts overruled their vote, stating federal and state laws.
+Regarding point number seven, incidents such as the shocking reversal of the Maui vote to ban glyphosate herbicides from the island would be prevented.
+However, if this bill were to pass it would prevent additional corruptions of justice such as what happened in Maui.
+There the residents overwhelmingly voted by clear democratic process, to ban glyphosate from their island.
+Despite this, the courts overruled their vote, stating federal and state laws.

-The passing of this bill would clearly be a huge step in the direction of a safer, less toxic food supply which would reduce health care costs, strengthen our economy, and support future generations of Americans.
+Certainly, the passing of this bill would be a huge step.
+Undoubtedly, it would take us in the direction of a safer, less toxic food supply.
+Subsequently, that would reduce health care costs, strengthen our economy, and support future generations of Americans.
 Moms Across America and many consumer groups call upon our elected officials to be co-signers on this bill.

 You can take action and ask your representatives and senators to co-sign this bill today by clicking here.